 Calipers aren’t new.
 They have been around since the Han Dynasty in China, but it was Frenchman Pierre Vernier who invented the “graduated” caliper in 1631.
 In 1851, American businessman Joseph R. Brown began to mass produce them.
 Today, dial calipers are standardized and widely available.

 Many dial calipers appear virtually identical, so it can often be difficult to figure out which ones are best and which are a waste of time.
-Keep reading and we’ll help you figure it out.
-We’ve included some recommended dial calipers for you, too.

 The first thing you need to consider is the size of the items you’ll be measuring.
 Most people find that a 6-inch measuring limit on the beam (the long arm of the caliper) is sufficient for their needs.
 However, if you need to measure something larger than 6 inches, extended dial calipers are available, but they are much more expensive.